ayezinhtun/1cng-protal-user-guide/affiliate/intro.md

     marginBottom: '30px',
   }}
 >
-  <h1>🤝 Welcome to the StackConsole Affiliate Program!</h1>
+  <h1>🤝 Welcome to the Stack Console Affiliate Program!</h1>
-  <p>Earn commissions by referring new users to StackConsole.
+  <p>Earn commissions by referring new users to Stack Console.
 Track your referrals, manage payouts, and grow with us.</p>
 </div>

-## 📖 Introduction
+## <span style={{ color: '#003366' }}>📖 Introduction</span>

-The StackConsole Affiliate Program empowers individuals and businesses to earn recurring revenue by promoting StackConsole’s cloud management platform.
-Affiliates are given unique referral links, detailed dashboards, and multiple payout options to manage and optimize their earnings.
+The Stack Console Affiliate Program enables you to earn revenue by referring users to Stack Console's cloud management platform.
+As an affiliate, you get:

-Whether you're a content creator, influencer, tech partner, or business advocate, StackConsole offers a flexible and transparent system to track your success.
+- A unique referral link to share
+- Real-time dashboard to track referrals and commissions
+- Flexible payout settings
+- Transparent commission tracking with full visibility

 ---

-## 🧩 Affiliate Capabilities
+## <span style={{ color: '#003366' }}>🧩 Affiliate Capabilities</span>

 <div style={{ display: 'flex', flexWrap: 'wrap', gap: '24px', justifyContent: 'center', marginTop: '24px' }}>